Maka8295/Lucca-58HE/README.md

 # Lucca 58HE
 The Lucca 58HE is a 58 key hall effect split keyboard!

+Status update:

+Hall effect sensors are currently resulting in a resolution of 0.00706mm inanalog switch, so things are looking very promising :)My choice of HE sensor results in a voltage range of ~0 to ~0.4v, so using a different HE sensor with a greater sensitivity (not to be confused wit resolution) could result in even greater resolution of distance traveled, as the 12bit ADC on the RP2040 references the internal 3.3v.
+Am going on family holiday soon so progress will slow down a lot, may not be able to finish the project until the new year...

 TO DO:
 - Callibration for LHS [○]
 - Callibration for RHS [○]